OCA/connector-magento/magentoerpconnect/doc/howto/configure_schedulers.rst

 How to configure schedulers
 ###########################

-Once your configuration is fine, you will want to automate the import of the products, sales orders, ...
+Once your configuration has been set, you will want to automate the import of the products, sales orders, stock quantities and so on.

-Go to `Settings > Technical > Scheduler > Scheduled Actions`.
+Go to `Settings > Technical > Automation > Scheduled Actions`.

 Activate the wanted schedulers: